Quasimaps to moduli spaces of sheaves: Introduction

-Moreover, the quasimap wall-crossing played a crucial role in establishing a holomorphic anomaly equation for $\mathrm{K}3^{[n]}$ in \cite{Ob22}.
+Moreover, the quasimap wall-crossing played a crucial role in establishing a holomorphic anomaly equation for $K3^{[n]}$ in \cite{Ob22}.

 From the perspective of mathematical physics, the quasimap wall-crossing is related to so-called \textit{dimensional reduction}.
 For example, it was used in \cite{KW}.
-In fact, our quasimap wall-crossing for moduli spaces of rank-0 sheaves is one of the algebro-geometric aspects of \cite{KW} (observed independently by \cite{SW}).
-This will be addressed in the forthcoming work - \cite{NHiggs}.
+In fact, our quasimap wall-crossing for moduli spaces of rank 0 sheaves is one of the algebro-geometric aspects of \cite{KW}.
+This is addressed in \cite{NHiggs}.
 For more on dimensional reduction in a mathematical context, we refer to \cite{GLSY}, and in a physical context - to \cite{BJSV}.